The Trauma-Informed Counseling Center of Grand Rapids

 - Counseling Techniques that were invented during and after the revolution of more fully understanding the vast effects of trauma through scientific research.
 These include EMDR, Somatic Experiencing Therapy, Trauma-Informed Counseling (in General), and Brainspotting.
 Other therapies were adapted to include the new revelations about trauma, these include Trauma-Focused Cognitive Behavioral Therapy, Different forms of Mindfulness-Based Cognitive Therapy, Acceptance and Commitment Therapy, and Trauma-Focused Family Therapy (The Neurosequential Model).

-So if you have met or worked with a healthcare professional, doctor, or counselor/therapist/social worker and they have said things to you like:
+So if you have met or worked with a healthcare professional, consultant, or counselor/therapist/social worker and they have said things to you like:

 - “Just don’t think about it anymore.”